 Why Blockchain Matters?

-Blockchain Explained: What is Blockchain Technology?
+Blockchain Explained: What Is Blockchain Technology?

 Features of Blockchain Technology

-- Traceability – Each piece of data can be traced back to its origin.
-Any document added to the blockchain as well as its subsequent actions taken can be traced.
+- Cryptography – Data is bundled into blocks and secured through cryptography.
+Cryptographic protocols prevent hackers from tampering with the data.Traceability – Each piece of data can be traced back to its origin.
+Similarly, any document added to the blockchain, as well any subsequent action, can be traced back to its origins.

-The Bitcoin ledger is transparent and any node can view the transactions recorded on it.
-Each transaction can be traced through its blockchain.
-All the transactions are conducted in real time and the data is updated on the blockchain ledger.
-Finally, a transaction recorded on the Bitcoin blockchain cannot be reversed, as the blockchain is immutable.
+In addition, the Bitcoin ledger is transparent, so any node can view these transactions.
+Each transaction, irrespective of its duration, can be traced back to its origin through its blockchain.
+Likewise, all transactions are conducted and updated on the blockchain ledger in real time.
+Furthermore, a completed transaction cannot be reversedbecause the blockchain is immutable.

 How Does a Blockchain Work?